ansibleguy/infra_haproxy/ExampleWAF.md

 NOTE: The feature-set this role provides does not come lose to the one [available in HAProxy Enterprise by default](https://www.haproxy.com/solutions/web-application-firewall).

+[Fingerprinting Docs](https://github.com/ansibleguy/infra_haproxy/blob/latest/Fingerprinting.md) for detailed information on how you might want to track clients.

 ## Config

 ```yaml